Senaki: History

 The geographical name "Senaki" first appears in the 17th century referring to the old trade settlement and cathedral on the right river bank of the river Tekhura/i.
 Historically, the city was the administrative center of Senaki Uyezd of the Kutaisi Governorate.
 After the beginning of the construction of the Poti-Tbilisi railway line (1872), the center was relocated to its current location, 5 km away from the old settlement.
 Senaki was one of the important centers of the mutiny against the Bolsheviks in 1924 as well as the center of the Georgia military mutiny of 1998.
-The town used to be an important military airbase during the Soviet period.
+The city used to be an important military airbase during the Soviet period.
 The Second Infantry Brigade of the Georgian Army is now stationed on the same base.
 It was renewed after 2005 to meet NATO standards.

-The town was also the site of a battle during the 2008 South Ossetia war.
+The city was also the site of a battle during the 2008 South Ossetia war.

 Demography and population

 Historically Senaki is known as a distinctly mono-ethnic town with a majority of Georgians.
 According to the 2002 state census 98% of the total population were ethnic Georgians.
 The oldest official data about the population of Senaki stems from the 1897 census and counted 1248 people (927 – male, 321 – female).
 The 1950s-1970s were an important period for the development of Senaki which also affected the growth of the population.
 The 2014 census counted 21.596 people (including IDPs from Abkhazia).
 Today, besides Georgians (99,4%), Russians (0.19%), Armenians (0.18%), Assyrians (0.11%) and others (0.12%) are living in Senaki.
 During Soviet times a lot of Jews were living in the town.
-They mostly left town in the late 1970s.
+They mostly left city in the late 1970s.